Lidiadev/anemic-domain-model/README.md

-# From anemic to a rich domain model
+# From an anemic to a rich domain model

 A sample application on how to change the Domain Model from anemic to a rich, encapsulated one by:
 - decoupling the domain models from the data contracts